 Prolongs Fuel Filter Life

 1 oz.
 To 12.5 Gal.

 Lubrication & Detergent

-Clean Fire Lubricates the Fuel Delivery System, Injectors, Fuel Pump, O-rings along with the Upper Ring of Pistons this will reduce cylinder wall wear and maintain efficiency while extending the life of the engine.
+Clean Fire Lubricates the Fuel Delivery System, Injectors, Fuel Pump, O-rings along with the Upper Ring of Pistons this will greatly reduce cylinder wall wear , extending the life of the engine.